Grappe501/arkansas-political-history/site/src/content/constitutions/decision-frame-the-1874-constitution-as-structural-counter-revolution.md

 ---
-title: "Decision_ Frame the 1874 Constitution as Structural Counter-Revolution"
+title: "Decision: Frame the 1874 Constitution as Structural Counter-Revolution"
-description: "\\# Decision: Frame the 1874 Constitution as Structural Counter-Revolution"
+description: "Analyze the 1874 Constitution as a deliberate counter-revolution designed to entrench elite control and resist reform."
 tags:
   - migration:scope
   - section:constitutions
+section: "Constitutions"
+type: "Decision"
+status: "Published"
+date: "2025-04-01"
 ---

-\# Decision: Frame the 1874 Constitution as Structural Counter-Revolution
+# Decision: Frame the 1874 Constitution as Structural Counter-Revolution

-\## Date
+## Date
 2025-04-01

-\## Context
+## Context

-The 1874 Constitution replaced the Reconstruction framework and remains Arkansasâ€™ governing document.
+The 1874 Constitution replaced the Reconstruction framework and remains Arkansas' governing document.

-\## Decision
+## Decision
 Analyze the 1874 Constitution as a deliberate counter-revolution designed to entrench elite control and resist reform.

-\## Alternatives Considered
+## Alternatives Considered

-\- Treat as neutral modernization (rejected)
+- Treat as neutral modernization (rejected)

-\- Treat as purely reactionary rhetoric (rejected)
+- Treat as purely reactionary rhetoric (rejected)

-\## Consequences
+## Consequences

-\- Provides explanatory power for modern legislative dominance.
+- Provides explanatory power for modern legislative dominance.

-\- Grounds contemporary reform debates in historical structure.
+- Grounds contemporary reform debates in historical structure.

-\## Revisit Conditions
+## Revisit Conditions
 Only if evidence suggests reform intent outweighed power-entrenchment goals.